Manchester United news: VAR aids Red Devils as Mata scores penalty against Reading after lengthy delay | Goal.com

 The two strikes also represent the 15th and 16th goals of the caretaker manager's four-and-a-half game tenure, with United having scored 14 in their previous nine.

-United faced these opponents in the same round of this competition for the second time in three years, beating them 4-0 on the first occasion.
+United faced Reading in the same round of this competition two years ago when the Red Devils emerged as 4-0 winners.

 Elsewhere in FA Cup action, VAR was brought into use as Burnley were awarded their first penalty in 18 months against Barnsley, only to see the decision ruled out.